tege3000/algorithmic-challenges/README.md

 Note:
 * File Names are the same as the challange names
 * Code under "Correct" means that the code passed all the test cases on that platform.
-* Code under "Wrong" means that the code might have passed some test cases but not all. :(
+* Code under "Wrong" means that the code might have passed some test cases but not all.
+Hence codes here need to be fixed or optimized as the case may be :(